 To propagate the English Ivy through stem tip cuttings, do this:

-- Take a 10 cm long cutting from any of the mature, healthy stems (your cutting should have at least 2-3 leaves!)
+- Take a 4-inch-long cutting (10 cm) from any mature, healthy stems (your cutting should have at least 2-3 leaves!)

 - Make sure to do the cut directly below a leaf node